Vikram05vikky/CODSOFT/README.md

   4. If the number is small it prompts to enter a larger number.
   5. The game continues upto 10 attempts.
 If the user guesses the correct number the game ends.

-Taks 2 - Simple Calculator
+Task 2 - Simple Calculator

   Simple calculator is used to perform basic arithmetic operations including addition, subtraction, multiplication and division.